hyp0th3rmi4/protobuf-dynamic-serde/README.md

 - This is a __work in progress__ and not production code.
 - At present time, any attempt to read the protobuf binary, besides the use of protoc --decode-raw has been unsuccessful. :(
+- Deserialisation via static typing in Go works, but as soon we use `dynamicpb.NewMessage(MessageDescriptor)` we encounter deserialisation errors